jhsu802701/rails_from_scratch_rails5/03-03-capybara.md

     </body>
 </html>
 ```
-* Enter the command "test".
+* Enter the command "test1".
 Now all of the tests in test/integration/test3_test.rb pass.
 * Enter the command "sh git_check.sh".
 Everything should be ready for git commit.
 * Enter the following commands:
 ```